assaf/zombie/README.md

 returning this new promise, we cause the next and last step to wait for this promise to resolve.

-Another way to think about it is: the last step is chained to a new promise returned by `pressButton`.
+Another way to think about it is: the very last step is chained to a new promise returned by `pressButton`.
 You can use this pattern whenever you need to wait, after `visit`, `reload`, `clickLink`, etc.

-Note: in CoffeeScript a function that doesn't end with explicit `return` statement would return the value of the last statement.
-You may need to explicitly end functions with empty `return`.
+**Note:** in CoffeeScript a function that doesn't end with explicit `return` statement would return the value of the last statement.
+If you're seeing promises resolved with unexpected values, you may need to explicitly end functions with an empty `return`.

 In real life the ability to chain promises like that is useful because it helps you structure complex scenarios without nesting callbacks.
-Even more interesting, you can write simple steps as functions and then combine them into different scenarios.
+Even more interesting, you can write reusable steps as functions and then combine them into complex scenarios.
 Like so:

     browser
       .visit("/promises")